lindehoff/SpellBuddy/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📚 Documentation

+- [ACHIEVEMENTS.md](docs/ACHIEVEMENTS.md): Detailed documentation of the achievement system
+- [RELEASE.md](RELEASE.md): Information about the release process
+- [CONTRIBUTING.md](CONTRIBUTING.md): Guidelines for contributing to the project

 ## 📄 License